PackratData/DemoETLtools/README.md

 7. Load the _transformed_ data elements into the Target data

-Note: It is possible to see a sampling of steps 2, 4, 5 and 6 in the pytest **`tests/func/test_fixed_width_parser.py`**
+Note: It is possible to exercise the code behind steps 2, 4, 5 and 6 by running the pytest **`tests/func/test_fixed_width_parser.py`**